Bánh Mì Que

 Bánh mì with phá lấu (braised offal); Southern street food specialty.

-The terrine is the entire kitchen behind it.
+The terrine does all the kitchen work behind it.
 Pork liver, fat, shallot, baked into a sheet that goes onto a fresh baguette with butter, pickle and herb, and the sandwich is finished.

 Hanoi pâté style; often coarser, more rustic than Southern.